Best music streaming services 2018

 Amazon Prime Music only offers little more than two million tracks, which sounds like a lot but when you compare it with 30 million you'll realise there's going to be a lot missing.

-Several of the artists we tried, most of which are very well known, found no results on Prime Music, but we do know that Amazon is adding to its list all the time.
+Several of the artists we requested, most of which are very well known, weren't on Prime Music, but we do know that Amazon is adding to its list all the time.
 Those looking for a more extensive library can sign up to Music Unlimited, which offers a vast library of 40 million songs.

-More songs are being added to all of these services every day, so if there's something missing from the library that you were hoping to listen to, chances are it'll appear at some point in the near future, but we don't recommend holding your breath.
+More songs are being added to all of these services regularly, so if there's something missing from the library that you were hoping to listen to, chances are it'll appear at some point in the near future, but we don't recommend holding your breath.

 You'll be able to add the songs you find and like to your own playlists and favourites if you choose to in all of the services.